 It took fifty miles of cycling and the best part of a thousand pounds to reach Senegal.
 I rode with school friends to raise the money.
-The proceeds bought me passage across the Atlantic.
-The bike ride was from Cambridge to London, more miles than I’d ever pedalled in my life.
-I didn’t even own a bike.
-The flight was from London to Dakar, and the journey that awaited from the moment my feet touched hot dusty tarmac, was the spark that set my heart ablaze with wanderlust.
+The proceeds would buy me passage across the Atlantic.
+The bike ride was from Cambridge to London—more miles than I’d ever pedalled in my life—I didn’t even own a bike.
+The flight was from London to Dakar, and the journey that awaited—from the moment my feet touched hot dusty tarmac—was the spark that set my heart ablaze with wanderlust.
 It was also, perhaps, a mistake.

 Going to Africa to build schools is a thing.
 It’s an entire industry designed to pad college resumes and palliate swelling egos.
 That wasn’t why I went, but you could never tell a naive soldier that he didn’t go to war.
 Even if he served in the kitchens or remained on base mending tents, he was deployed in service of the empire and his mere presence made its objective complete.
 Once your feet touched tarmac, you were part of the war effort.